 Finally, benchmark your occupancy rate against your direct competitors.
 This shows if you’re getting your fair share of business in the market.
 If you’re not, you know it’s time to adjust your revenue strategy to drive some more bookings.
 If you’re getting way more business than your compset, it could be time to increase your rates.

-- Benchmarking occupancy against competitors can show if your rates need to be adjusted
+- Benchmarking occupancy against competitors can show if your rates need to be adjusted.

 How to increase your hotel’s occupancy rate

-Especially when adjusting rates and creating packages, it’s important to avoid discounting just for the sake of filling your rooms.
+It’s also important to avoid discounting just for the sake of filling your rooms.
 This can reduce your hotel’s overall profitability, attract the wrong target market and upset your positioning in the market.
 Recovering from imprudent rate cuts can also be challenging.
 Clients may not want to return when you charge higher rates if you don’t add value in another way.

 A better approach to driving occupancy consistently would be to establish and stick with a solid revenue strategy without erratic rate changes.
 Focusing on improving guest satisfaction and encouraging them to leave great reviews is also a good long-term strategy.
 On top of convincing more people to book with you, a good reputation also allows you to charge higher rates which is good for your bottom line.